-- 1. A decision reached by the Student Conduct Board or a sanction imposed by the Student Conduct Administrator may be appealed by the Accused Student(s) or Complainant(s) to the Appellate Board within five (5) business days of the decision.
-Such appeals shall be in writing and shall be delivered to the Student Conduct Administrator or his or her designee. - 2.
-Except as required to explain the basis of new information, an appeal shall be limited to a review of the verbatim record of the Student Conduct Board Hearing and supporting documents for one or more of the following purposes: - To determine whether the Student Conduct Board Hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Accused Student a reasonable opportunity to prepare and to present a response to those allegations.
-Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - To determine whether the decision reached regarding the Accused Student was based on substantial information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Student Code occurred.
-To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed. - To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing. - 3.
-If an appeal is upheld by the Appellate Board, the matter shall be returned to the original Student Conduct Board and Student Conduct Administrator for reopening of Student Conduct Board Hearing to allow reconsideration of the original determination and/or sanction(s).
-If an appeal is not upheld, the matter shall be considered final and binding upon all involved.
+Appeals: Students have limited right to appeal a decision reached by the Student Conduct Board.
+The Accused Student or Complainant may appeal a decision reached by the Student Conduct Board or a sanction imposed by the Student Conduct Officer to the Appellate Board, in writing, within five (5) business days of notification of the decision.
+The appealing party shall deliver the appeal to the Student Conduct Officer or their designee.

+- 1. Except as required to explain the basis of information a party discovered after the Conduct Board hearing, an appeal is limited to a review of the record of the Student Conduct Board hearing and supporting documents for one or more of the following purposes: - To determine whether the Student Conduct Board hearing was conducted fairly.
+Consideration of fairness shall include the following: - The charges and the information presented to the Student Conduct Board. - The degree of conformance with prescribed procedures which allow the complaining party a reasonable opportunity to prepare and present information that there was a violation of the Student Code of Conduct while also allowing the Accused Student a reasonable opportunity to prepare and present a response to those allegations.
+Note: Deviation from designated procedures is not a basis for sustaining an appeal unless significant prejudice resulted from the deviation. - To determine whether the decision reached regarding the Accused Student was based on substantial information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Student Code of Conduct occurred. - To determine whether the sanction(s) imposed were appropriate for the violation(s) of the Student Code of Conduct which the Student Conduct Board found the Accused Student to have committed. - To consider new information sufficient to alter a decision or other relevant facts not brought out in the original hearing because such information and/or facts were not known and were not discoverable by the appealing party at the time of the original Student Conduct Board hearing. - 2.
+If the Appellate Board grants an appeal, the matter shall return to the original Student Conduct Board and Student Conduct Officer for reopening of Student Conduct Board hearing to allow reconsideration of the original determination and/or sanction(s).
+If the Appellate Board denies an appeal, the decisions and any sanctions of the Student Conduct Board hearing shall be final and binding on all parties.